 Catalysts are being used to accelerate a chemical reaction without actually being consumed.
 So a small amount of catalyst is sufficient to obtain a large amount of reaction products.

 In Research and Development laboratories of (petro-) chemical companies as well as pharmaceutical companies or life science companies, chemical reactors are used for many different processes.

-Due to the needs for higher yields, enhanced efficiency, improved safety and minimized environmental risk, nowadays the Pharmaceutical Industry seeks alternatives to the conventional batch reactors; therefore, the industry trend is to adopt micro reactors as an alternative method especially for organic synthesis of extremely exothermic (im)miscible fluids.
+Due to the needs for higher yields, enhanced efficiency, improved safety and minimized environmental risk, the chemical industry seeks alternatives to the conventional batch reactors.
+The industry trend is to adopt micro reactors as an alternative method especially for organic synthesis of extremely exothermic (im)miscible fluids.

 In steelmaking, blast furnaces convert iron ore into crude iron by the reducing action of carbon at high temperatures.
 This crude iron or ‘pig iron’ still contains a lot of carbon and other impurities that need to be removed, partially or totally, by a reaction with oxygen.

 Nitrobenzene is a pale-yellow coloured organic compound with chemical formula C6H5NO2.
 This liquid compound is mainly used as a precursor for the synthesis of the organic compound aniline, which, in turn, is a precursor for many industrial compounds.

 Bronkhorst instruments are used for numerous applications in many different markets.
 They can be found in laboratories, universities, industry, production and pilot plants and even in areas or installations with risk of explosion.
 A substantial part of the produced instruments is integrated in manufacturing machines or equipment of so called OEM-customers (Original Equipment Manufacturers).